Ramsbottom: Railway

-Road
+Roads

-The district straddles the A676, A56 and B6214 roads with its centre 4 mi north of Bury, 4 mi south of Rawtenstall and 6 mi north east of Bolton.
-The M66 motorway runs to the east of the town, linking it north to the M65 motorway and south to the M62 motorway and the Manchester Outer Ring Road.
+The district straddles the A676, A56 and B6214 roads with its centre 4 mi north of Bury, 4 mi south of Rawtenstall and 6 mi north-east of Bolton.

+The M66 motorway runs to the east of the town, linking it north to the M65 and south to the M62 and the M60 Manchester Outer Ring Road.

 Landmarks

 The skyline is dominated by the Peel Monument which stands on Holcombe Moor, a memorial to Sir Robert Peel, the 19th-century British Prime Minister and creator of the modern British police force.
 The tower stands 128 ft tall on Holcombe Moor.
 There are views over West Yorkshire, North Lancashire, Greater Manchester, North Wales and the Lancashire Plain.
-From the top of the tower it is possible to see Blackpool Tower on a clear day.
+From the top of the monument, it is possible to see Blackpool Tower on a clear day.

 Ramsbottom is on the path of the Irwell Sculpture Trail.
-The "Tilted Vase" by Edward Allington, a sculpture both classical in shape to reflect the surrounding buildings but apparently bolted together to reflect the old industries, is located in Market Place.
+The Tilted Vase by Edward Allington, a sculpture both classical in shape to reflect the surrounding buildings but apparently bolted together to reflect the old industries, is located in Market Place.
 This piece of work, weighing around two tons and locally known as "the Urn" or "Urnie", was funded with £250,000 of National Lottery money.

 Nuttall Park is a large park with facilities for bowls, tennis, football and public events.
 The park hosts regular fun fairs and family events, and is a popular attraction with locals and tourists alike.